joedougherty/buildaspider/docs/BFS.rst

 + The ``._update()`` method keeps track of checked links, broken links, and links that threw exceptions.
 It is also where new pages are added to the ``visit_queue``.

-**NOTE**: the iterator returned by ``exe.map`` retains the original order of the iterable.
+The iterator returned by ``exe.map`` retains the original order of the iterable.
 If I understand this correctly, the calls to ``check_link`` happen concurrently, but the calls to ``._update()`` happen one-by-one after the threads have returned.
 Since the calls to ``._update()`` are sequential, there is no need to obtain / release locks on the data structures that maintain which links have been visited, are broken, threw exceptions, etc.

 **B**: Discovering the nearest neighbors is achieved with ``gather_links()``: